Swift Modules and Imports

 Key Recommendations

-• Avoid adding too many unrelated functionalities to a single extension.
+• Avoid adding too much unrelated functionality to a single extension.

 Example of Best Practices